johtok/OoOE-RV/README.md

 To be able to compile the RICVI OoOE processor openjdk version 8 or 11 has to be installed.
 We used openjdk version 11 from adoptium which can be downloaded from https://adoptopenjdk.net/releases.html.

 ## CHISEL GENEREATED VERILOG CODE
-To generate the chisel code input "sbt run" in the terminal while in the root of the folder.
+To generate the chisel code input `sbt "runMain ooo.Core"` in the terminal while in the root of the folder.

+## RUNNING TESTS
+To run all tests input `sbt test` in the terminal while in the root of the folder.

 ## CONTENTS
 The following is the output of the tree command run in a folder in which the provided ZIP file is unzipped: